zbj3ji/Dataset_Image_Segmentation/README.md

 # Simple data set for image segmentation tasks

 I was searching for a simple dataset where I can have an object and (obviously) its corresponding mask (white color - object present, black color - object not present).
-I found nothing what I was expecting, therefore I created this simple script to generate 3 different objects - triangles, rectangles and circles - which I generate in random color and are randomly placed on the canvas, then comes the corresponding mask.
-You can just run the Python script on your machine (or you can download some samples I created and stored in '[shapes](shapes)' folder). **Please, don't forget to change following parametersbefore you run the script on your local machine:**
+I found nothing what I was expecting, therefore I created this simple script to generate 3 different objects - triangles, rectangles and circles.
+They are generated in random color and also in different position on the canvas.
+The corresponding masks are generated as well.
+You can just run the Python script on your machine (or you can download some samples I created and stored in '[shapes](shapes)' folder).

+**Please, don't forget to change following parameters before you run the script on your local machine:**

 ```python
 NUM_IMAGES = 15